-The theoretical limitation on the resolving power of a telescope depends on its size.
-The larger the telescope’s mirror, the higher the resolution it should be able to achieve, assuming it doesn’t suffer from any defects.
-However, in practice, the resolution achievable by the largest ground-based telescopes is limited by disturbance in the Earth‘s atmosphere, which refracts and distorts the light passing through it.
+The theoretical limitation on the resolving power of a telescope depends on the diameter of its primary mirror or lens.
+The larger the diameter, the higher the resolution it should be able to achieve, assuming it doesn’t suffer from any defects.
+However, in practice, the resolution achievable by the largest ground-based telescopes is limited by disturbances in the Earth‘s atmosphere, which refracts and distorts the light passing through it.
 This atmospheric distortion is the reason that stars appear to twinkle in the night sky.

 In order to reduce the effects of atmospheric distortion, large telescopes are often built at high altitudes on top of mountains – such as the famous Keck telescopes on Mauna Kea in Hawaii – where the atmosphere above is much thinner, and often stiller than at lower altitudes.
 Each of the two Keck telescopes use 10-metre primary mirrors.

 An alternative approach is to build telescopes on aircraft flying at high altitude, or place telescopes in space, such as the Hubble Space Telescope (HST).
 However, the larger the telescope, the more expensive it would be to launch it into orbit.
 The HST has a relatively small 2.4-metre primary mirror, in comparison to the largest ground-based telescopes of over 10 metres, yet its view of the universe, unobstructed by the Earth’s atmosphere, makes it one of the most powerful telescopes we have at our disposal.